amamory-embedded/learning-yocto/readme.md

 Note that this repository names the master branch as `main`, instead of `master`.
 This way we have to specify the branch name.
 Other than that, we just have to update the hashes (the license and the repository hashes) and inherit cmake.

-## Run Linux Build And Test the Custom Apps
+## Building the Linux Image with the Custom Apps

 Once all recipes we want ot include into the image where tested separately, the next step is to actuall include them into the image.
 For this, edit `meta-learning/conf/local.conf` to include the following lines